jpillora/grunt-source/README.md

 **A solution** - The Grunt team has made [grunt-init](https://github.com/gruntjs/grunt-init) which gives you a *static* copy of a predefined template.
 Note, grunt-init does provides a way to template in new values for each copy however, this is can still be improved.

 **A better solution** - Enter *Grunt Source*, instead of making numerous copies of a given Grunt environment, you can actually use one Grunt environment for multiple projects.
 Also, having a directory separation between the Grunt environment and the actual source will help to reduce the complexity of your project.

+When using Grunt Source, projects will now contain only a `GruntSource.json`, thereby abstracting the magic of Grunt outside of the project.
+This will help those who don't need to know the complexities of the build, yet still want to modify the source.

 ## Install